Dear Seniors,

 Dear Mr. Gaurav Agarwal,

-According to the ESI Act 1948, the appropriate govt may deem to impose exempting employer, seeking exemption under ESI Act has to prove that medical facilities and other benefits exempted to the employees are better than those of the ESI hospitals.
-Under Section 88 (Exemptions of Persons or any class of persons) employed in any Factory or Establishments to which this act applies.
-The exemption form can be applicable through online or the Regional ESI office.
+According to the ESI Act of 1948, the appropriate government may deem it necessary to impose exemptions on employers seeking exemption under the ESI Act.
+Such employers have to prove that the medical facilities and other benefits provided to employees are superior to those offered by ESI hospitals.
+Section 88 of the Act allows for exemptions for individuals or classes of persons employed in factories or establishments to which this act applies.
+The exemption form can be submitted online or at the Regional ESI office.

 From India, Visakhapatnam